PCI Compliance Requirements Guide

 Your organization must comply with these 12 PCI Data Security Standards (DSS) to be PCI compliant:

-- Use and maintain a firewall to ensure that cardholder data is protected.
+- Install and maintain secure systems and applications such as a firewall to ensure that cardholder data is protected.

 - Instead of using default settings, protecting passwords with security measures that users can change and are unique to each user.